LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 Using Caliper
 =============

 Spheral uses Caliper to perform code diagnostics, such as timing.
-To enable this functionality in the code, Spheral needs to be configured with ``ENABLE_TIMER=ON``.
+To enable this functionality in the code, Spheral needs to be configured with ``SPHERAL_ENABLE_TIMERS=ON``.
 Otherwise, the timing regions are no-ops for improved performance.
 ::

-  ./scripts/devtools/host-config-build.py <sys_type>-<spec>.cmake -DENABLE_TIMER=ON
+  ./scripts/devtools/host-config-build.py <sys_type>-<spec>.cmake -DSPHERAL_ENABLE_TIMERS=ON

 Caliper is configured and started through the ``cali::ConfigManager``.
 The ``cali::ConfigManager`` is wrapped in a ``TimerMgr`` singleton class, which has a python interface.